polychromatic/polychromatic-docs/README.md

 ## Versioning

-The documentation follows the latest application branch.
+Public facing documentation follows the latest release of the application.
-In event of significant changes, the page's frontmatter and sidebar entry will have the `indev` key set to `true`.

 ## License